-206 (1) If a police officer who is the subject of an investigation under section 198 or a process to impose a disciplinary measure under section 200 or 202 resigns before a disciplinary measure is imposed, no further action shall be taken under this Part after the date of resignation.
+206 (1) If a police officer who is the subject of an investigation under section 198 or a process to impose a disciplinary measure or combination of disciplinary measures under section 200 or 202 resigns before a disciplinary measure is imposed, no further action shall be taken under this Part after the date of resignation.

-(2) Despite subsection (1), if, within five years of the date of resignation, the person who resigned is appointed as a police officer, the chief of police may continue to investigate the officer's conduct or take steps to impose a disciplinary measure under section 200 or 202, as the case may be, in accordance with the regulations, if any.
+(2) Despite subsection (1), if, within five years of the date of resignation, the person who resigned is appointed as a police officer, the chief of police may continue to investigate the officer's conduct or take steps to impose a disciplinary measure or combination of disciplinary measures under section 200 or 202, as the case may be, in accordance with the regulations, if any.